IrvingFSanchez/.Net-Programming/README.md

 ---

+### 6. **Library Management System** 📚

+- **Description**: A C# console application that models a library system.
+It allows users to manage books and periodicals, check out and return holdings, and view statistics about the library's collection.
+The program emphasizes **inheritance**, **polymorphism**, and **encapsulation**.
+- **Features**:
+  - 🎨 Custom banner with colored ASCII art using Figgle.
+  - 📚 Add books and periodicals to the library.
+  - 🔄 Check out and return holdings.
+  - 📊 View statistics about available and checked-out holdings.
+  - 💾 Save and load library data to/from a JSON file.
+  - ✅ Input validation for all user inputs.
+- **Technologies Used**: C#, .NET, Console Application, JSON Serialization, Object-Oriented Programming (OOP).
+- **How to Run**:
+  1. Clone the repository.
+  2. Navigate to the `LibraryManagementSystem` folder.
+  3. Run the program using `dotnet run`.
+(Ensure you have .NET installed on your hardware).
+May need to run `dotnet build` first.

+---

 ## 🧑‍💻 About Me

 Hi!
 I'm **Irving F. Sanchez**, a student at **Lewis University** pursuing my passion for software development.
 This repository is a reflection of my journey in learning **.NET programming** and building practical applications.